-They control 40 or more percent of what we do.
-Studies into habits have exploded over the past few decades, even more so in just the past 10 years.
-I am particularly fascinated by all of the studies and experiments pointing to how very much we are our habits, good or bad.
+Habits control 40 or more percent of what we do.
+They can move us forward, or keep us totally stuck.
+Studies into habits have exploded over the past few decades; even more so in just the past 10 years.
+Of particular interest are studies and experiments pointing to how our habits, good or bad, control us.

 Hope No Matter Your Age!

 And I mean hope even if you’re over 50, or, yes, over 60 like I am.
-I have always been by nature (probably genetics) a negative person.
+I have always been by nature a negative person.
 Did you know that all humans are, to a greater or lesser extent?
 Think about it.
-When our brains were evolving (and of course they still are), what were the main things we had to worry about?
-Where to obtain food and shelter, and how to stay away from danger.
+When our brains were evolving, the main things to worry about were where to obtain food and shelter, and how to stay away from danger.
 And of course, how to pass on our genes, so sex was involved, too.

 I cannot tell you what a relief it was when I started learning this stuff.
-Not that I didn’t still worry (mostly needlessly), but at least I knew I wasn’t doing something wrong.
-In fact, I was completely normal.
+Not that I didn’t [or don’t] still worry (mostly needlessly), but at least I know I’m not doing something wrong.
+In fact, I’m completely normal.

 I worry what people think of me; if I am really a good friend, wife, mother; if I’m a fraud at my job; will people really give a crap about what I think or say or write?
 So yeah, basically I worry about everything.
 All the time.
 It’s exhausting.
 Not to mention destructive.

-So, it’s not like I just thought, “oh goodie, it’s not my fault,” and just went on my merry way.
-No, I have learned ways to “train my elephant” to do what I want her to do.
+But, it’s not like I just thought, “oh goodie, it’s not my fault,” and went on my merry way.
+No, I am learning ways to “train my elephant” 1 to do what I want her to do.
 What the heck does that mean?
 Stay tuned, and you’ll find out.
 It’s gonna be a wild ride, and your life is gonna change for the better because of it.